-On March 26, 2008, Jimmy sold his entire stake in Bear Stearns… which roughly one year earlier had been worth $1 billion dollars… for a grand total of: $61 million.
-That's before any taxes and fees are taken out.
-Ouch.
+On March 26, 2008, Jimmy sold his entire stake in Bear Stearns, which roughly one year earlier had been worth $1 billion dollars, for a grand total of: $61 million.
+That's before any taxes and fees were taken out.

 On the bright side for Jimmy, during his years at Bear he received a reported $90 million in total cash compensation.
-He also reportedly sold around $300 million worth of Bear stock over the years and managed to acquire several valuable real estate assets.
-So financially, he's not exactly broke today.
-But his reputation is definitely broken forever.
+But his reputation was definitely broken forever.
 And I don't think one can ever get over the feeling that $1 billion evaporated through your fingers in a matter of days.

 Jimmy is currently ranked #35 on the American Contract Bridge League's list of the best players of the decade.
 He was also listed as one of Time Magazine's "25 People to Blame for the Financial Crisis".
 CNBC placed him at #4 on its list of the 20 "Worst CEOs of All Time".